mdalquist/Predicting-Calories-from-Nutrition-Info/README.md

     select_preds = select_pl.predict(X_test[['total fat', 'protein', 'carbohydrates']])
     rmse_select = np.sqrt(mean_squared_error(y_test, select_preds))

 The RMSE for this model came out to 54.1, virtually the same as the model with all 6 features.
 This is expected, as the three features are simply a subset of the 6 used for the previous model.
-However, without the extra variables, this new model is a better model because it is simpler.
-Simpler models with less features are preferred over more complicated models with more features.
+However, without the extra variables, this is a better model because it is simpler and has less features, which is preferred over a more complicated model with more features.

 This process can be replicated using the LassoCV function from sklearn.linear_model, which handles the cross validation and tuning for the hyperparameter alpha as well as the predictions for the test data.
-The same result is found, RMSE is also 54.1.
+The 'cv' argument allows the user to input the number of folds the function will use in its internal K-fold cross validation to find alpha.
+5 is the default, and I stuck with it here.
+The same error is found, RMSE is also 54.1.

     las = linear_model.LassoCV(cv = 5, random_state = 42).fit(X_train, y_train)
     np.sqrt(mean_squared_error(y_test,las.predict(X_test)))